Connectors

 Crud type

-When desired, you can only accept certain types of data manipulation, which can be either create, update, or remove an appointment.
-For instance, you could use a separate connector with a single CRUD type to send out a different kind of email through a Power Automate flow.
+You can limit a connector to certain operations: create, update, or remove an appointment.
+For example, a separate connector with a single CRUD type could fire a different email through a Power Automate flow.

 Authentication